TheEightBot/enterprise-application-patterns-using-maui/unit_testing.md

 A unit test takes a small unit of the app, typically a method, isolates it from the remainder of the code, and verifies that it behaves as expected.
-Its goal is to check that each unit of functionality performs as expected, so that errors don\'t propagate throughout the app.
+Its goal is to check that each unit of functionality performs as expected, so that errors don't propagate throughout the app.
 Detecting a bug where it occurs is more efficient that observing the effect of a bug indirectly at a secondary point of failure.

-Unit testing has the greatest effect on code quality when it\'s an integral part of the software development workflow.
+Unit testing has the greatest effect on code quality when it's an integral part of the software development workflow.
 As soon as a method has been written, unit tests should be written that verify the behavior of the method in response to standard, boundary, and incorrect cases of